josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

 Instead this is where other languages like Python shine.
 In this tutorial, I demonstrate how to:

-* Interact with the RPM database using Python using Python classes.
+* Interact with the RPM database using Python RPM bindings.
+* Will write my own [Python class](https://docs.python.org/3/tutorial/classes.html) to create a wrapper around the provided RPM bindings, but even if you don't know much about object oriented programming it should be easy to grasp (will keep advanced features out like virtual classes, data classes and other features).
-* Create an easy to use interface to parse the command line using Argparse to make the end program easier to use.
+* Make the script easier to use and customize by calling Argparse methods to parse the command line interface.
 * Unit test your new code with unittest

-That's a lot to cover, so basic knowledge of Python is required.
-Also you should know what RPM is.
+That's a lot to cover, so basic knowledge of Python is required (for example [OO programming](https://www.datacamp.com/community/tutorials/python-oop-tutorial)).
+Also you should know what [RPM database.](https://rpm.org/) is.
 But even if you don't know much, the code is simple to follow and the boilerplate code is small.

 There are [several chapters](https://docs.fedoraproject.org/en-US/Fedora_Draft_Documentation/0.1/html/RPM_Guide/ch-rpm-programming-python.html) dedicated on how to interact with RPM the Fedora documentation, but in this article you'll write a simple program that prints a list of RPM packages sorted by size.